rebelinux/Veeam.Diagrammer/README.md

 </p>

 > [!WARNING]
-> I have recently been contacted to ask about the status of this project.
-Maintaining this report and all the tools that make this project work is time and resource consuming.
-If you want to keep this project alive, support its development by donating through ko-fi.
+> I was recently contacted regarding the status of this project.
+Maintaining this report and the associated tools requires significant time and resources.
+If you would like to help keep this project active, please consider supporting its development by donating through Ko-fi.

 # Veeam VBR Diagrammer